Living in an extended Chinese family

 Imagine an unemployed uncle, with a gambling problem, living from crisis to crisis, always asking for a little help with this month’s rent.
 It is hard to say no because he’s family.
 Especially if he was a kind and generous uncle when you were younger.

-Lack of privacy: Although families nowadays rarely share living space, having close relatives implies that personal privacy is often compromised.
+Lack of privacy: Although families nowadays rarely share living space, living with close relatives often compromises personal privacy.
 Boundaries are just guidelines.
 This can sometimes lead to tensions and quarrels.

 When my wife and I had our first child, my mother-in-law moved in to help with the month-long confinement.
-She would barge into our room every time our infant son cries, even at 2am in the morning.
-I recall being so stressed by her constant intrusion that I broke down one night when my son begin to cry.
+She would barge into our room every time our infant son cried, even at 2 a.m. in the morning.
+I recall being so stressed by her constant intrusion that I broke down one night when my son began to cry.
 I know she had the best intentions, and I truly appreciate the help.
 But still…

 Interference with personal matters: The nature of extended families can also lead to over-involvement in personal decisions or lifestyle choices.
 Often, individuals need to consider what other members will think so as not to offend them.
 You can’t do your thing without inviting unwanted criticism or advice from well-intentioned relatives.

 Bullying: In extended families, traditional norms can give rise to bullying, particularly in relation to hierarchies or gender roles.
 You show respect to elders, never voice your discontent and unhappiness, and never talk back in the face of unreasonable criticism from older relatives.
-This can sometimes create a vicious cycle of one generation bullying the next, like in mother- and daughter-in-law relationships.
+This can sometimes create a vicious cycle of one generation bullying the next, as in mother-in-law-daughter-in-law relationships.

 Creating Meaningful Connections and Memories